Ptychography

 Ptychography is a method to reconstruct the crystal structure (image) of a specimen from the diffraction patterns obtained from each point (area) scanned over a specimen using a convergent probe so that a part of the illuminated area overlaps.
 "Ptycho" means "fold" in Greek.
 This method has been used in X-ray crystal structural analysis.

-Ptychography for Electron Microscopy has attracted attention as one of the method to obtain the structural image (phase recovery) of atomic resolution since about 2012, owing to the advent of a high-speed and high-sensitivity camera that achieves fast acquisition of a two-dimensional (2D) digital image, together with improvement of microscope stability and advancement of the aberration corrector.
-In particular, it has been reported in recent electron ptychography studies that low-noise and high-contrast structure images are obtained, thus gaining increased attention.
-In transmission electron microscopy, the following two types of ptycography methods are being conducted.
+Ptychography for Electron Microscopy has attracted attention as one of methods to obtain the crystal structural image (phase recovery) of atomic resolution since about 2012, owing to the advent of a high-speed and high-sensitivity camera that achieves fast acquisition of a two-dimensional (2D) digital image, together with improvement of microscope stability and advancement of the aberration corrector.
+In particular, it has been reported in recent electron ptychography studies that low-noise and high-contrast crystal structure images are obtained (Fig. 2), thus gaining increased attention.
+In transmission electron microscopy, the following two types of ptychography methods are being conducted.

 A specimen is illuminated with a defocused convergent electron probe to broaden the illumination area.
-The probe is scanned on the specimen so that the adjacent illumination areas are partially overlapped to each other.
-The scan points of the probe are normally a few 10 points × a few 10 points or less depending on the scanning area and probe size.
-The procedure to obtain a structure image (phase image) by means of this type of ptychography is as follows:
+The probe is scanned on the specimen so that the adjacent illumination areas are partially overlapped with each other.
+The scanning points of the probe are typically fewer than several tens × several tens, depending on the scanning area and probe size.
+The procedure to obtain a crystal structure image (phase image) by means of this type of ptychography is as follows:

-The initial specimen function is assumed equal to 1 and the probe function is assumed to be a box function.
-The specimen exit-wave function (a product of the specimen and probe functions) is Fourier-transformed to obtain a diffraction pattern, the intensities of which are replaced by those of the pattern acquired experimentally.
-The updated diffraction pattern is then transformed back to an image in the real space by an inverse Fourier transform, which gives a new revised exit-wave function for this probe position.
-The probe function obtained is replaced with the correct function or the original one.
-And the above procedure is repeated.
-Then, the calculation moves to the next position.
-Aforementioned procedure is repeated until the difference of the calculated and experimental diffraction patterns becomes sufficiently small.
+The initial specimen function is assumed equal to unity, and the probe function is assumed to be a box function.
+The exit-wave function from the specimen (the product of the specimen function and probe function) is Fourier-transformed to obtain the diffraction pattern.
+The amplitudes of the calculated diffraction pattern are replaced by the square root of the experimentally measured intensities, the phases of the diffraction pattern being unchanged.
+The updated diffraction pattern is inverse Fourier transformed to obtain the real space image (structure image), which gives a new revised specimen function at that probe position.
+The probe function obtained is replaced with the correct (initially defined) function, and the above procedure is repeated.
+Then, the same calculation procedure is carried out at the next position.
+The entire sequence of the procedure is repeated until the difference between the calculated and experimental diffraction patterns becomes sufficiently small [1].

-The resultant structural image (phase image) of the specimen is shown in Fig. (c).
-The present method is similar to conventional incoherent diffractive imaging.
-It should be however noted that non-unique solution problem arising in diffractive imaging is overcome due to the additional constraint, in which the specimen function in the overlapping region of the adjacent illumination areas have to be the same in the calculation for the diffraction patterns recorded.
-Furthermore, the issue of a limited field of view is cleared by scanning technique.
+The resulting crystal structural image (phase recovered image) of the specimen is shown in Fig. (c).
+Although the present method is similar to conventional incoherent diffractive imaging, it should be noted that non-unique solution problem in diffractive imaging is overcome due to the additional constraint, in which the specimen function in the overlapping region of the adjacent illumination areas must be the same.
+Furthermore, the observation area is no longer limited, as it can be expanded through scanning.

 Fig. 1

 (b) Ptychography in which a specimen is scanned with a focused convergent electron probe (probe diameter: about 0.3 nm or less).
-The number of the scan points is a few 100 times a few 100 (the total number exceeding a few 10 thousands) like the case of ordinary STEM.
-A high-speed and high-sensitivity camera (pixelated STEM detector) is used to obtain a series of the CBED patterns.
+The number of the scanning points is a few 100 times a few 100 (the total number exceeding tens of thousands) like the case of ordinary STEM.
+A high-speed and high-sensitivity camera (pixel array STEM detector) is used to obtain a series of the CBED patterns.

 (c) Structure image (Phase image) of a mono-layer of MoS2 reconstructed by the defocus method (a).
-(Data courtesy: Dr. Peng Wang, Nanjing University)
+(Data courtesy: Associate Professor Peng Wang, University of Warwick)

 (d) Structure image (Phase image) of a mono-layer graphene reconstructed by the focus method (b).

-Fig. 2 Comparison of a reconstructed structure image (phase) obtained by Ptychography in which a specimen is scanned with a convergent probe and a simultaneously-obtained ABF image of a mono-layer graphene acquired at an accelerating voltage of 200 kV.
+Comparison of a reconstructed structure image (phase) obtained by Ptychography in which a specimen is scanned with a convergent probe and a simultaneously-obtained ADF image of a mono-layer graphene acquired at an accelerating voltage of 80 kV.

 (a) Structure image (phase) of graphene reconstructed from 4D data set.
 Here, the atomic sites appear bright.